co2block/CO2BLOCK/README.md

 Please refer to the user guide for more detailed instructions.
 If you want to learn more about the theory behind CO2BLOCK, please refer to the following papers:
-- De Simone and Krevor (2020) A tool for first order estimates and optimisation of dynamic storage resource capacity in saline aquifers”. under review in International Journal of Greenhouse Gas Control.
+- De Simone and Krevor (2021) A tool for first order estimates and optimisation of dynamic storage resource capacity in saline aquifers”. accepted in International Journal of Greenhouse Gas Control.
 - De Simone S., Jackson S. J. & Krevor S. (2019).
 The error in using superposition to estimate pressure during multi-site subsurface CO2 storage.
 Geophysical Research Letters 46: 6525-6533

 Should you have any question/comment/suggestion, please send an email to silviadesi@gmail.com